Chapter 4 Introduction to Classification

 This dataset is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
 The objective of the dataset is to diagnostically predict whether or not a patient has diabetes, based on certain diagnostic measurements included in the dataset.
 Several constraints were placed on the selection of these instances from a larger database.
 In particular, all patients here are females at least 21 years old of Pima Indian heritage.

-The datasets consist of several medical predictor (independent) variables and one target (dependent) variable, Outcome.
+The datasets consist of several medical predictors (independent variables) and one target outcome (dependent variable).
 Independent variables include the number of pregnancies the patient has had, their BMI, insulin level, age, and so on.

 # Install the mlbench library for loading the datasets